mainsail-crew/MainsailOS/docs/configuration.md

 hold_current: 0.200
 ```

 This works for any section (including gcode macros) and any parameter.
 You only need to override the parts you're interested in.
+Imagine that each `[include]` section is simply replaced by the contents of the included file.
 You can have the same section defined multiple times, they will all get merged by klipper when it reads the config, with the last parameters taking precedence.
 This makes for a super powerful way to build your config!
 Refer to the [klipper config reference](https://www.klipper3d.org/Config_Reference.html) for all the cool things you can do.

 ## Finalizing
-You'll need to adjust your endstop and probe z-offset before printing and be sure to run PID tuning for your extruder and your bed.
-After that it's advisable to run [Pressure Advance tuning](https://www.klipper3d.org/Pressure_Advance.html), [Input Shaper calibration](https://www.klipper3d.org/Resonance_Compensation.html) and [Skew Correction](https://www.klipper3d.org/skew_correction.html).
+You'll need to adjust your endstop and probe z-offset before printing and be sure to run

-?> **Quick z-offset adjustment method**<br/>
+## Tuning
-An easy way to do probe z-offset calibration is to home the printer, then put a piece of paper underneath the nozzle.
-Now babystep Z through the Fluidd interface (or by issuing G0 commands through the console) until the nozzle touches the paper and there's a bit of resistance when you pull on it.
-Then write "GET_POSITION" in the console and find the line that says `// kinematic: ...` And use the Z coordinate from that line, multiplied by -1.
-So if it says `// kinematic: X:0.000000 Y:0.000000 Z:-0.400000` Your probe's z_offset will be 0.4.
+When you've verified that everything works, and you have your [slicer configured](slicers.md) to use the `START_PRINT` and `END_PRINT` macros, you can now start tuning.
+Refer to the klipper documentation for [PID Tuning](https://www.klipper3d.org/Config_checks.html#calibrate-pid-settings), [Pressure Advance tuning](https://www.klipper3d.org/Pressure_Advance.html), [Input Shaper calibration](https://www.klipper3d.org/Resonance_Compensation.html) and [Skew Correction](https://www.klipper3d.org/skew_correction.html) respectively.